 In the center of the dial, a Sword-shaped hand indicates the minutes, and a slender Lance-shaped seconds hand, with a diamond-shaped counterweight, indicates 0-60.
 Every hour is inscribed on a brass plate that slides along a track, guiding it to a horizontal position.
 It is this horizontal display alone that shows the current hour.
 Next, the two central hands indicate the minutes and seconds.

 According to Dewitt, “This simple, intuitive design is also highly energy efficient.
 The hour plates slide in a natural, fluid manner.
 They are all interconnected: as soon as an hour arrives at the flat position, its plate begins its return to a vertical position and the next plate begins its descent.”
 The watch case, crown, and caseback are all made from titanium.
 This is a large watch with a 49.2 mm diameter and 15.3 mm thickness, which is required to accommodate the mechanism which measures 39.6 mm in diameter.

 DeWitt caliber DW 0101 drives the 3D sliding hours, minutes, and seconds at 4Hz, using 22 jewels, 276 total parts, and with a 42-hour power reserve that’s automatically wound.
 Interlug width is 23 mm and water-resistance is 30 meters.
 Retail is $52,000.
-Also we recommend you to check two of ours lists: best black watches for men and 10 most expensive wrist watches in the world.
+Also we recommend you to check our list of 25 Perfect Men’s Titanium Watches for Сonnoisseurs.